Christopher Drew (journalist)

+Early life and education

+Drew was born in New Orleans, Louisiana, to which he later returned to report on the Hurricane Katrina aftermath.
+He graduated from Jesuit High School in 1974.
+In college, Drew majored in English, graduating from Tulane University.

 Career

+Early in his career, Drew worked as an investigative reporter for the New Orleans States-Item and then later for the New Orleans Times-Picayune, after the merger of the two newspapers.
+He then served as investigative journalist for the Chicago Tribune.
+In 1995, he moved to The New York Times, where he worked for 22 years.
+For various projects, Drew worked closely with journalist Dean Baquet who was also from New Orleans.

-Drew was a recipient of a George Polk Award in 2016 for reporting on the SEALS' SEAL Team 6 and on the killing of an Afghan in 2012.
-According to James Barron, the journalists "wrote that SEAL teams had carried out thousands of dangerous raids but “also spurred recurring concerns about excessive killing and civilian deaths.”"
-He shared the award with journalists Nicholas Kulish, Mark Mazzetti, Matthew Rosenberg, Serge F. Kovaleski, Sean D. Naylor and John Ismay.
-He spent two years in Afghanistan with two co-authors investigating the role of U.S. Navy SEALS.
+In 2016, Drew was a recipient of a George Polk Award for reporting on the activities of SEAL Team 6 as they relate to the killing of an Afghan citizen in 2012.
+He shared the award with journalists Nicholas Kulish, Mark Mazzetti, Matthew Rosenberg, Serge F. Kovaleski, Sean D. Naylor, and John Ismay.
+In this investigation, Drew spent two years in Afghanistan with two co-authors investigating the role of the U.S. Navy SEALs.

 Drew reported from Washington D.C. for ten years, twice winning White House Correspondents' Association awards for national reportage.
 He covered presidential candidate Barack Obama in 2008.

-His book Blind Man's Bluff: The Untold Story of American Submarine Espionage, published by PublicAffairs, and co-authored with Sherry Sontag and with Annette Lawrence Drew, won an Investigative Reporters and Editors (IRE) certificate award in 1998.
+His book Blind Man's Bluff: The Untold Story of American Submarine Espionage, published by PublicAffairs, and co-authored with Sherry Sontag and Annette Lawrence Drew, won an Investigative Reporters and Editors (IRE) certificate award in 1998.
 The Chicago Tribune team used Freedom of Information Act requests and examined formerly secret and dangerous submarine military actions.
 The book also won the Theodore and Franklin D. Roosevelt Prize in Naval History prize for the best book on American naval history published in 1998.
-The Blind Man's Bluff was a best seller for almost a year.
-The History Channel based a two-hour documentary on it.
-Drew has given opinion and information on national security issues on many of the major television news shows and in documentaries for PBS and the Discovery Channel.